 - More Easy Seafood Recipes

-- Pan Seared Salmon Recipe
+- Pan Seared Salmon (15 Minutes!)

 Why You’ll Love This Pan Seared Salmon Recipe

-- Buttery, flaky inside (never dry!)
+- Tender, buttery, flaky inside (never dry!)

-- Irresistable herb lemon butter sauce
+- Irresistible herb lemon butter sauce

 - Quick and easy to make — ready in 15 minutes!